dynup/kpatch/README.md

 **Q. What's the relationship between kpatch and the upstream Linux live kernel patching component (livepatch)?**

-Starting with Linux 4.0, the Linux kernel will have livepatch, which is a new converged live kernel patching framework.
+Starting with Linux 4.0, the Linux kernel has livepatch, which is a new converged live kernel patching framework.
 Livepatch is similar in functionality to the kpatch core module, though it doesn't yet have all the features that kpatch does.